 Why was this work needed?

-The procedure was not approved by the National Institute for Health and Care Excellence (NICE), but because it had showed promise, specialist centres were allowed to carry out the procedure to gather additional information to assess whether it should be made available more widely.
+At the time, the procedure was not approved by the National Institute for Health and Care Excellence (NICE), but because it had showed promise, specialist centres were allowed to carry out the procedure to gather additional information to assess whether it should be made available more widely.

 What happened?